mikelor/jasper2/_posts/2023-09-12-delta-trip-day1.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/3p06d3gSQFDOyw4sLCCVdx?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 # Day 1 - Getting Started
-I left Las Vegas late afternoon on [@alaskaair](https://twitter.com/alaskaair), and like most Alaska Airlines flight made a connection to Nashville on a Redeye.
+I left Las Vegas late afternoon on [@alaskaair](https://twitter.com/alaskaair), and like most Alaska Airlines flights, I needed to get to Seattle before making a flight to Nashville on a Redeye.

 My flight landed in Nashville around 5:30am and I headed to pickup the rental car.
-The App announced that I had received a Complimentary Upgrade...to a MiniVan.Rather than accept that, I headed to the space number to check it out.
+The App announced that I had received a Complimentary Upgrade...to a MiniVan.
+Rather than accept that, I headed to the space number to check it out.
 Umm, this would be a Hard No. The Preferred Window wasn't due to open for another 15 minutes, but I headed over anyway.
 It turns out someone was there early, and they were able to send me on my way in a Chrysler 300!
 Thanks Avis.

 # Morning Stops
 Tripperist App in hand, it was time to hit my first of three stops.

 ## The Tomb of President James Polk
 The 11th President of the United States (1845-1849) Polk took up the cause of US Expansion in the 19th Century.
-President during the acquisition of the Oregon territory in 1846 and the Mexican-American War from 1846 to 1848, under the guise of "Manifest Destiny"
+President during the acquisition of the Oregon territory in 1846 and the Mexican-American War from 1846 to 1848, under the guise of "Manifest Destiny".
+I'll talk more about Polk when I visit his home on the return portion of my trip.

 # TO BE DONE....
 Hopped an American Airlines flight from Las Vegas to New Orleans via Dallas-Fort Worth.
 I pickup my one-way rental at Avis, where they searched for the highest mileage car they had.
 This means I would be driving a nice Ford Explorer Limited with 29K miles instead of the mid-size car I reserved.
 I consider this an upgrade. 😄